 Stay in Museum Quarter If you love museums; you want to do lots of sightseeing; you want to stay in a safe area; you are first-timers;

 Best places to stay in Amsterdam Museum Quarter for first-time tourists:

 7. De Pijp

 Hip De Pijp is the trendiest area of Amsterdam.
 If you want to stay in a super cool bohemian neighborhood close to the city center, Amsterdam De Pijp is the perfect choice for you.
 Despite being right in the heart of the city, De Pijp Amsterdam has a much more laid-back atmosphere.

 Also known as Amsterdam’s Latin Quarter, De Pijp is abuzz with colorful bars and nightclubs.
 By day you can take advantage of the neighboring museum district and canal belt.
 By night you can party until the early hours in some of the funkiest bars in Amsterdam.

-In addition to the eclectic stores dotted throughout the neighborhood, De Pijp Amsterdam is also home to the biggest daily market in the Netherlands, Albert Cuypmarkt.
-Running since 1905, the Albert Cuyp Market hosts a range of stalls offering local produce and street food, as well as craft goods and antiques.
+In addition to the eclectic stores dotted throughout the neighborhood, De Pijp is also home to the biggest daily market in the Netherlands, Albert Cuypmarkt.
+Running since 1905, it is a lively 300-stall open-air market that sell local produce and street food, as well as craft goods and antiques.

 Once you are done browsing the lively market, you can relax in nearby Sarphatipark.
 The leafy park, with its tranquil lake and various monuments, is a lovely place to enjoy a picnic.
 Perfect for if you have picked up some tasty local delicacies from the market.